-- NIFCA survey work has been split into several workstreams (please see the NIFCA Annual Research Plan 2022-23 for a more detailed breakdown and explanation of the research planned.
-The plan broadly follows these themes: a.
-Crustacea - continuation of lobster data collection through onboard observer surveys, quayside and wholesaler sampling. - Brown crab size at maturity project to determine regional size at maturity will complete this year. - Look into putting loggers on fishing pots to record at depth temperature to understand temperature changes in relation to catchability of the pot. - b.
-Mollusca - Continuations of the periwinkle hand gathering impact assessment survey. - Monitoring adherence the periwinkle code of conduct. - Annual mussel surveys at Blyth Estuary, Fenham Flats and Holy Island. - c.
-Angling, bait collection and hand gathering - Practical Applications of Unmanned Aerial Vehicles (UAV) project to determine survey and analysis methods for intertidal monitoring.
-The project should complete this year. - Monitoring intertidal bait digging/pumping for bait, researching ways to understand impacts of this activity.
+- 12. NIFCA survey work has been split into several workstreams (please see the NIFCA Annual Research Plan 2023-24 for a more detailed breakdown and explanation of the research planned.
+The plan broadly follows these themes: - a.
+Crustacea - Continuation of lobster and brown crab data collection through onboard observer surveys, quayside, and wholesaler sampling. - Look into putting loggers on fishing pots to record at depth temperature to understand temperature changes in relation to catchability of the pot. - b.
+Mollusca - Continuations of the periwinkle hand gathering impact assessment survey. - Monitoring adherence the periwinkle and Blyth Estuary code of conduct. - Annual mussel surveys at Blyth Estuary, Fenham Flats and Holy Island. - c.
+Angling, bait collection and hand gathering - Monitoring intertidal bait digging/pumping for bait, researching ways to understand impacts of this activity. - Continue successful engagement with recreational sea anglers.

+d.
+Finfish

-- d.
-Finfish - Aln Estuary Fish Survey. - Recreational Angling catches data temporal analysis. - e.
-Habitat mapping - OLEX data collection in northern area of BNNC SAC. - Ground truthing surveys of OLEX data (TBC). - f.
-General - Recording sightings of fishing vessels on routine patrols. - Develop communications with members of the fishing industry. - (Success Criteria 3 and 5)
+- Aln Estuary Fish Survey. - Recreational Angling catches data temporal analysis. - e.
+General / national workstreams - Recording sightings of fishing vessels on routine patrols / understand application of iVMS data analysis. - Develop communications with members of the fishing industry.
+(Success Criteria 3 and 5) - Fisheries Management Plans contribute to the development of relevant plans and communicate key information to relevant stakeholders.